 Web service clients can simultaneously access (or query) the data in several databases in a distributed environment.
-Query requests from clients are transmitted to the web service, disseminated through the message and service system to database servers via database agents which reside on multicore servers.
+Query requests from clients are transmitted to the web service, disseminated through the message and service system to database servers via database agents.
 The well known benefits of the three-tier architecture results in the web service clients do not need to know about the individual distributed database servers, but rather, send query requests to a single web service that handles query transfer and response.
-Figure 2 shows an example web service client (front-end user interface) for Pub3D [33] service developed by the ChemBioGrid (Chemical Informatics and Cyberinfrastructure Collaboratory) project [6] at Indiana University.
-The web service user interface allows one to either specify compound ID's or upload a 3D structure as a query molecule.
-If the user uploads a 3D structure as a query molecule, we evaluate the shape descriptors (described in Section 5.2) for the query molecule via a chemoinformatics web service infrastructure [12].
-We then construct the query described (in e.g. Figure 4) and return the list of molecules, whose distance to the query is less than the specified cutoff.